National Insurance and Tax

 - marriage or civil partnership certificate

-You can start work before your National Insurance number arrives if you can prove you have the legal right to work in the UK.
-You should tell your employer that you've applied for one, and give it to them when you have it.
+You can start working before receiving your National Insurance number if you can prove you have the legal right to work in the UK.
+Inform your employer that you have applied for one and provide it to them once you receive it.

-You can find further help on the GOV.UK webpage National Insurance: general enquiries or via the enquiries helpline on 0300 200 3500 (open Monday to Friday: 8am to 8pm and Saturday: 8am to 4pm).
+For further assistance, visit the GOV.UK webpage National Insurance: general enquiries or contact the helpline at 0800 141 2079 (open Monday to Friday: 8am to 5pm).

 Speak to a Small Business Adviser